 Haydock Park sits strategically between the great city of Manchester and Liverpool.
 It is among the few racecourses that have racing events lined up throughout the year.
 Besides sitting between the two vibrant cities, it is surrounded by breathtaking woodlands and intriguing villages.

 The racecourse is full of life on race days and it brings thousands of racegoers together each year.

 Find all today’s latest free horse racing tips including tips for Haydock from the most respected professional tipsters from UK and Ireland.

 The first organized horse race in Haydock took place in 1899.
 Before this, the races took place in Newton-le-Willows.
-This was about two miles away from the current Haydock Park Racecourse.
+This was about two miles away from the current racetrack.

-The Old Newton cup went through a transition from its old venue to the Haydock park racecourse.
-Thousands of racegoers were pouring into the Haydock Park racecourse.
-As a result, the owners decided to open the Haydock Park Railway station to manage the traffic.
+The Old Newton Cup transitioned from its old venue to the Haydock Park racecourse.
+Thousands of racegoers were pouring into the racetrack, and as a result, the owners decided to open the Haydock Park Railway station to manage the traffic.
 By 1963, the economy had changed significantly and the hard times led to the closure of this station.

 The same year, the Manchester racecourse closed its doors.
 This meant that racegoers from Manchester had to go all the way to Haydock Park racecourse for their usual horseracing treat.
-Two years later, the Haydock racecourse started hosting the famous Lancashire Oaks.
+Two years later, it started hosting the famous Lancashire Oaks.

-The fortunes of the Haydock Park racecourse have only gotten better.
-Today, it is one of the best racecourses across the UK.
+The fortunes of the racecourse have only gotten better.
+Today, it is one of the best racetracks across the UK.

 The Haydock racecourse is a versatile racetrack with a flat course and a jump course.
 It is home to a variety of flat races and steeplechases.